 SMS Marketing is relatively new to the game, but can potentially drive big changes.
 SMS marketing, also known as text message marketing, can be highly effective.

 Customers have really opened up to more SMS strategies especially when they are used to communicate time-sensitive information, special offers, important reminders, and new updates.
 The greatest appeal to SMS marketing is the numbers that SMS strategies generate around open rates and signups.
+Whether users have an SMS gateway to send messages or use their mobile phones mostly, this type of marketing can prove really well most of the time.
 SMS marketing has proven to be a powerful way to build a relationship and communicate with customers.

 In fact, for many consumers, texting is the preferred method of contact.
 According to Customer Think, more than 50% of customers would rather text than call, if given the option between the two.
 This is even more true for younger customers.
 Mobile Marketing Watch reports that Millennials would rather communicate via texts about appointments, deliveries, coupons, and other pieces of information.